terralang/terra/README.md

     terra foo()
     end

-Is just syntax sugar for:
+Is just syntax sugar for\*:

     foo = terra()
         --this is an anonymous terra function
     end

 The symbol `foo` is just a Lua _variable_ whose _value_ is a Terra function.
 Lua is Terra's meta-language, and you can use it to perform reflection on Terra functions.
-For instance, you can ask for the function's type:
+For instance, you can ask to see the disassembly for the function:

     terra add1(a : double)
-        return a + 1.0
+        return a + a
     end

     --this is Lua code:
-    > print(add1:gettype())
+    > add1:disas()
-    "{double} -> {double}"
+	definition 	{double}->{double}

+	define double @add111(double) {
+	entry:
+	  %1 = fadd double %0, %0
+	  ret double %1
+	}

+	assembly for function at address 0xa2ef030
+	0:		vaddsd	XMM0, XMM0, XMM0
+	4:		ret

 You can also force a function to be compiled:

     add1:compile()

-Or look at the functions internal abstract syntax tree:
+Or look at a textual representation of the type-check code

-    > add1.untypedtree:printraw()
+    > add1:printpretty()
-    function
-      parameters:
-        1: entry
-             linenumber: 1
-             name: a
-             type: type
-                     linenumber: 1
-                     expression: function: 0x00065930
-      linenumber: 1
-      is_varargs: false
-      filename: =stdin
-      body: block
-              linenumber: 1
-              statements:
-                1: return
-                     linenumber: 1
-                     expressions:
-                       1: operator
-                            linenumber: 1
-                            operands:
-                              1: var
-                                   linenumber: 1
+	add1 = terra(a : double) : {double}
-                                   name: a
+    	return a + a
-                              2: literal
-                                   value: 1
-                                   linenumber: 1
-                                   type: double
-                            operator: + (enum 0)
+	end

+\* The actual syntax sugar is slightly more complicated to support function declarations.
+See the [API reference](api.html#function) for the full behavior.

 ### Symbol Resolution ###